Dreams (2006 film): Synopsis

 The film begins with a shot of Baghdad in 2003, two days before the fall of Saddam's regime.
 It is nighttime, and the city is ablaze with fire and smoke.
 Two of the main characters call out the names of their loved ones from within the psychiatric ward of a Baghdad hospital, against a backdrop of explosions and gunfire.
 The film then cuts to five years prior in Baghdad, 1998.
 The three main characters, Mehdi Ali Al-Lam, Ali Hussein Araheif, and Ahlaam Mohamed Al-Saadi, are in the midst of every-day life.
-Ahlaam is attending University, Mehdi is getting ready to take his exam for medical school, and Ali is working as a soldier in the Iraqi military.
+Ahlaam is attending university, Mehdi is getting ready to take his exam for medical school, and Ali is working as a soldier in the Iraqi military.
 As the movie progresses each character is faced with a turning point in their lives.
 For Ali, his turning point is Operation Desert Fox.
 He is stationed with his best friend Hasan when they are hit by the American and British bombing of Iraq in December, 1998.
 Hasan sustains fatal injuries, and Ali attempts to carry him to a hospital.
 Ali crosses a border while carrying his friend and is picked up by a van and sent to the army jail.
 In the army jail, he is charged as a deserter and sentenced to have his ear cut off and to incarceration in a mental asylum.
 For Ahlaam, the turning point is her wedding day.
 She is getting ready to marry her betrothed, Ahmed, when he is arrested by Saddam's men.
 The next time she appears in the movie, she is a patient in the same mental asylum as Ali, calling out Ahmed's name and being treated with shock therapy.
 For Mehdi, the turning point is when he discovers he will have to join the military rather than become a doctor as planned because his father was a communist, and thus Mehdi does not have the proper connections to achieve his goal and avoid military service.
 After explaining how the three main characters all arrive to the psychiatric institution, the movie cuts back to Baghdad in 2003, back to the opening scene.
 After serving in the military for one year, Mehdi became a doctor.
 In 2003, he happens to be the new doctor at the mental asylum holding Ali and Ahlaam.
 Presently, the mental asylum is hit by a bomb.
 Many of the patients, including Ahlaam, escape into Baghdad.
 Dr. Mehdi enlists the help of Ali to round up the patients and bring them back.
 The film follows Ali, Ahlaam, and Mehdi as they wander around an empty Baghdad.
 Ali works to recover lost patients and help bring them to safety, while Ahlaam wanders confused and lost; she is taken advantage of by a man who she thinks is Ahmed.
 Ali is fatally shot as he is trying to help return patients.
-Ahlaam runs away into an abandoned building; as Mehdi and her family try to enter to find bring her back to safety, they are blocked by American forces who don't understand the situation and answer with force.
+Ahlaam runs away into an abandoned building; as Mehdi and her family try to enter to find and bring her back to safety, they are blocked by American forces who don't understand the situation and answer with force.
 The final shot of the film shows her standing on top of the building, looking at Baghdad.